pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/5_service_discovery.en.md

 ## Service Discovery

 ### Prerequisites
-1. Ensure only the following services are defined in the manifest.yml file of the FunnyQuotesLegacyService and/or FunnyQuotesServicesOwin project.
+1. Ensure only the following services are defined in the manifest.yml file of the published FunnyQuotesLegacyService and/or FunnyQuotesServicesOwin projects.

     ```
     services: